slivingston/gr1py/README.rst

 * PLY (http://www.dabeaz.com/ply/)

 If it is available, NetworkX (http://networkx.lanl.gov) will be used.
-Otherwise, a simple built-in class for directed graphs will be used.
+However, it is not required.
+A simple built-in class for directed graphs will be used if NetworkX is not found.

 If you want to hack on gr1py, clone the repository from https://github.com/slivingston/gr1py.git